TomasVotruba/tomasvotruba.com/source/_posts/2016/2016-12-24-how-to-avoid-inject-thanks-to-decorator-feature-in-nette.md

 ---
 layout: post
 title: "How to avoid @inject thanks to Decorator feature in Nette"
 perex: "I often find <code>@inject</code> being overused in projects I review while mentoring.
-They often bring less writing, but in exchange they break SOLID principals.
+They often bring less writing, but in exchange they break <a href="https://en.wikipedia.org/wiki/SOLID_(object-oriented_design)">SOLID principals</a>.
 Today I will show you solution that will <strong>keep your code both small and clean</strong> - <strong>Decorator feature in Nette</strong>."
 lang: en
 ---